-The GPG PROJECT SPACES CURATOR’S PROGRAM focuses on curatorial practice in alternative spaces.
-The program pushes for risk taking and experimentation.
-It prioritises projects that address the public space of Union House, and its context within the University of Melbourne.
+The GPG Project Spaces provide opportunities for curatorial projects in alternative spaces.
+The program pushes for risk taking and experimentation and prioritises projects that address the public space of Union House, and its context within the University of Melbourne.
 Each exhibition runs for one month across all three alternative spaces, with a closing celebration the final Wednesday of the exhibition.

 GPG PROJECT SPACES

 EXPERIMENTAL ART SPACE | Level 2, outside the GPG

 WEST GLASS CABINET | Level 2, opposite the Rowden White Library